-Laurence also has nineteen years of investment management and financing experience.
+Laurence also has twenty years of investment management and financing experience.
 Prior to joining the Investment Manager in March 2012, Laurence held a number of senior roles within CCC from 2006 to 2011.
-Initially he co-headed CCC's Advisory team, a provider of project finance, M&A, strategic and policy advice in the European renewables and clean-tech sectors.
-In 2007, Laurence transferred to CCC's Carbon Finance team as Managing Director responsible for origination and execution for all regions outside of China.
+Initially he co-headed CCC's Advisory team before transferring in 2007 to the Carbon Finance team.
 Laurence joined Stephen in the Renewable Energy Infrastructure team in early 2011.
-Prior to joining CCC, Laurence spent approximately ten years in the European power sector in project and structured finance.
 From 2003-2006, Laurence headed the Bank of Tokyo-Mitsubishi's London-based renewables team, where he financed and advised on over 1GW of installed UK wind capacity.
 Prior to the Bank of Tokyo-Mitsubishi, Laurence worked in the power project finance team at Greenwich NatWest (formerly NatWest Markets).